VIVALDI | Validation and Rectification of Data Collected from Static Electrometers for the National Electric Company SC, Bulgaria (Development)

 Electronic Documents Management System (Development)

-Developed a new Semantic Service-Oriented framework that was oriented towards Technology Enhanced Learning and facilitating the reuse of learning objects.
+I created new methods for the dynamic Semantic web service composition that were suited for eLearning.
+I also developed a new Semantic service-oriented framework that was oriented towards technology-enhanced learning and facilitating the reuse of learning objects.

 Odoo Bulgarian Localization and Customization Modules (Development)

 I designed, developed, and customized various modules for Odoo—a modern and open source ERP system developed in Python with its own object-relational mapping system.
 I also developed and customized financial, manufacturing, procurement, and sales modules.
 In addition, I analyzed the performance and made subsequent improvements to the existing modules; the result was that some of the modules became up to 30% faster.

 This is an SSO solution based on the SAML2 specification (using Django) and the Authentic 2 (using Python) implementation.
 I also customized the program and user interface for improved operation with LDAP users database and at clients' request.

 INFRAWEBS | Intelligent Framework for Generating Open (Adaptable) Development Platforms for Web-Service Enabled Applications Using Semantic Web Technologies, Distributed Decision Support Units and Multi-agent Systems (Development)

 This enables software and service providers to build open and extensible development platforms for web service applications.